Mental Health and Substance Use Disorders in Teens and Young Adults

 Risk factors for substance use disorder

-- Having a blood relative, like a parent or sibling, with alcohol or drug addiction
+- Having a blood relative, like a parent or sibling, with alcohol- or drug-related substance use disorder

 - Physical, sexual, or emotional abuse